About Myles Thatcher’s COLORFORMS

 Kinetic Movement in Dance, Visual Art, and Film

 Myles Thatcher’s COLORFORMS is part of SF Ballet’s 2023 Repertory Season.
-It will be performed in Program 5, from Mar 14–Mar 19, 2023.
+It will be performed in Program 5: The Colors of Dance, from Mar 14–Mar 19, 2023.

 SF Ballet Soloist and choreographer Myles Thatcher started planning a new work for SF Ballet’s 2021 Season in the spring of 2020, as the COVID-19 pandemic was accelerating.
 “Originally, my starting point was Alexander Calder’s mid-century mobile, which speaks so kinetically—movement in visual art.
 That work got me thinking about where we are today, and how everything we do affects everyone else.
 I loved the sense of asymmetry, with pieces connected by an unseen force.
 If you move one, it affects them all.
 To me, that was poignant right now.”